ExcitedSpider/excitedspider.github.io/_posts/2024-01-25-Program-Equivalence.md

 ### Assignments

-An assignment is redundant is assign to its value.
+An assignment is redundant is assign to the same value that the variable currently holds.

 ```coq
 Theorem assign_aequiv : forall (X : string) (a : aexp),